How to write an Instagram bio - increase your sales and bookings

-Just like in the rest of your bio, adding keywords to your name is important – not only so you pop up in your target audience’s searches, but also people entering your profile will instantly know what your business offers and what you are about.
+Just like in the rest of your bio, adding keywords to your name is important – not only so that you pop up in your target audience’s searches, but also so that people entering your Instagram business profile will instantly know what your business offers and what you are about.

 Your specific location is also important, especially if you are a local business operating in a certain city or area.